victormoreau/dots/README.md

-## Éti's DotFiles##

-These are my DotFiles, you can fork them via:
+These are my dotfiles, you can fork them via:

     git clone https://github.com/eti1337/dotfiles.git

-Have fun !